 Mistake #5: Not Keeping a Trading Journal

-What to Record in Your Journal
+What to Write in Your Journal

 Analyzing Your Trading Performance

-Using Data to Refine Your Strategy
+Using Data to Fine-Tune Your Strategy

-Identifying Market Trends
+Recognizing Market Trends

 Volatility affects your trading.
 Higher volatility means bigger swings.
 Lower volatility means smaller moves.
 Modify your strategies based on these levels.
 For instance, you might tighten stop-loss orders during low volatility.